 back to college! and famous feta pasta!

 Hello from college!
 How are you?!
 It’s been awhile since my last post, thanks for being patient with me.
 Things have been exciting and hectic on my end…it’s crazy to be back to college in-person.
 I forgot what it was like to be around so many people.
 I’ve loved meeting up with people I haven’t seen in awhile, and it’s been great to re-connect to communities on campus.
 The adjustment has definitely been both exciting and tiring (I’ve been taking lots of naps throughout the day haha).
-It’s a lot of adjusting to a new environment and a faster pace of life, and it can definitely be draining at times.
-But it’s also been really rewarding, and I’ve been trying to be intentional with setting aside time to just unwind.
+It’s a lot of acclimating to a new environment and a faster pace of life.
+It can definitely be draining at times, but it’s also been really rewarding and fun.

 Something I’m looking forward to for this semester is continuing to lead the running club!
-We’d been doing core workouts together over Zoom during quarantine, but it will be nice to finally get to physically run together.
+We’d been doing core workouts together over Zoom during quarantine, but it will be nice to finally get to run together in-person.
 I recently found a pretty route that goes through the downtown village area to a nearby park.
 I also joined taekwondo club!
 My mom is happy about that because she’s been telling me that I need to learn some self-defense skills.
-I know how to run away, but I could use some practice in learning how to fight…so this is good for me!
-I’m also part of a couple Christian clubs on campus which has been a really positive source of community and fellowship.
+I know how to run away, but I could use some practice in learning how to fight (so this is good for me).

 I’m really excited about a few of my classes.
 I’m taking this amazing “Creative Journalism” class that focuses on creative non-fiction writing (memoirs, personal narratives, etc.).
 This week we’re on our food unit, so we’re working on food writing (…I know!
 Right up my alley!)
 I love the creative freedom that we have in each of our essays and how we get to take the essay where we want.
 It’s refreshing after having taken so many writing classes focused on structured academic essays.

-For this week’s essay, we were asked to write about a food that has special significance in our lives—one with memories attached to it.
-In addition to writing about these memories, we were also asked to include research on that food (e.g. history of the food, events or celebrations around that food, interesting facts, etc.) While I love so many different foods, I chose to write about pancakes for my essay because it’s a food that has some vivid memories attached to it.
-In my essay, I write about making buttermilk pancakes for my aunt, uncle, and cousins (shout-out to Kate and Maddie!), and I also write about eating McDonald’s pancakes for breakfast for about 2 months straight when my family lived next to a McDonalds before we moved to our house.
+For this week’s essay, we were asked to write about a food that has special significance in our lives—a food that has many memories attached to it.
+In addition to writing about these memories, we were also asked to include research on that food (e.g. history of the food, events or celebrations around that food, interesting facts, etc.).
+While I love so many different foods, I chose to write about pancakes for my essay because it’s a food that has some vivid memories attached to it.
+In my essay, I write about accidentally making raw buttermilk pancakes for my aunt, uncle, and cousins, and I also write about eating McDonald’s pancakes for breakfast for about 2 months straight when my family lived next to a McDonalds before we moved to our house.
 I talk about how it was a child’s dream getting to order fluffy pancakes slathered with butter and doused with maple syrup every morning.
 On the fun facts side, I learned that during the time of the American Revolution, pancakes used to be eaten for dinner rather than for breakfast.
 In the 1780s, Americans started to add pearl ash to their pancake batter as a leavening agent, and pancakes caught on as a breakfast food.
 Also, in the U.K. there’s something called “pancake races” which take place on Pancake Day (the day before Lent).
 In these races, participants run through the streets while flipping and catching pancakes in a pan.
 I’d like to participate in a pancake race.

 The other two classes that I’m really excited about are social psychology (I find the topics of group behavior, emotions, social influence, prejudice, and relationships fascinating) and voice lessons.
 I love to sing and hope to continue to improve my singing through the semester.
 I haven’t performed in front of people in-person in awhile, so it will definitely be a little nerve-racking, but I’m mostly excited.